Having a child of our own is a common goal many of us share. Yet some hopeful parents may be wondering, can a single person adopt?

 - Age of Adopting Parent: The minimum age to adopt in China is 30.
-Single female prospective adoptive parents must be no more than 45 years older then the child they wish to adopt.
+Single female prospective adoptive parents must be no more than 45 years older than the child they wish to adopt.

 - Income: Your income must be equal to at least $10,000 for each family member in the household, including the child to be adopted.

-The net worth of a single prospective adoptive parent must be $100,000, which cannot include such things as pension, disability benefits, etc.
+The net worth of a single prospective adoptive parent must be $100,000, which cannot include such things as a pension, disability benefits, etc.

 - Marital Status: Single is allowed, but not to single parents over 50.
 One must be married to adopt if over the age of 50.